 In New Delhi, India, I was happy to visit a 15th-century tomb.
 It's a combination of Hindu and Islamic architecture.
-That was a decade ago on my first visit to India in 2011.
+That was a decade ago, on my first visit to India in 2011.

 Lodi Garden is named after Sikander Lodi.
 He was an Afghan Sultan of Delhi Sultanate from the Sayyid dynasty that ruled places in Northern India, like Punjab, including modern-day Pakistan.
-Together with three other rulers, their remains are on the tomb of this beautiful garden.
+Together with three other rulers, their remains are in the tomb of this beautiful garden.

 ©️ 2021 Del Cusay